dOnTaSkAbOuTmYnAmE/dOnTaSkAbOuTmYnAmE/README.md

 <h1 align="center">Hello 👋 Hi </h1>

-On the voyage of web-developement I've barelly stepped on the ship
+On the voyage of programming I've barelly stepped on the ship

 <h2 align='center'>
   Me me and me again